galicae/python-novice/episodes/05-libraries.md

 ⋮ ⋮ ⋮
 ```

-## Import specific items from a library module to shorten programs.
+## Import specific items from a library module to shorten programs

 - Use `from ... import ...` to load only specific items from a library module.
 - Then refer to them directly without library name as prefix.